INNER MELBOURNE CLINICAL PSYCHOLOGY

 Please make sure that you fill in the questionnaire below so that I can tailor your session to your needs and wishes.

 On-location portrait session for one person of 30 minutes duration.
-The session will probably take place at a park near to your house or workplace.
+These sessions take place at Edinburgh Gardens, North Fitzroy, or Fitzroy Gardens, East Melbourne, whichever is more convienitent for you.
 I will be in touch to arrange the location with you.

 Electronic delivery of at least 4 jpeg images (photographer selected), professionally retouched in both colour and black and white, sized for printing (up to 8x12 inches), and for web-sharing.
 Images are delivered approximately 2 weeks post-shoot.